Yiling-J/tablepilot/README.md

 ### Generate Mode

 Generate mode is simple: specify which table to generate, how many rows, and the batch size (how many rows per AI call).
-If your rows are large, use smaller batch sizes to avoid token limits.
-Larger batches offer better consistency and token efficiency.
+If you expect large outputs per row, use smaller batch sizes to avoid hitting the model’s maximum token limit.
+However, larger batch sizes can improve consistency and token efficiency.

 Example: generate 30 recipes, 5 per batch: